tylernegrete/welcome-home-healing-arts/README.md

-# Welcome HΩme Healing Arts — Amber Temple (Horizontal Marble)
+# Welcome HΩme Healing Arts — Temple Single Page
+- Replace `YOUR_VIDEO_ID` in `index.html` with your YouTube ID.
 - Upload all files to your GitHub Pages repo root.
-- Replace YOUR_VIDEO_ID in index.html with your YouTube ID.
-- Banner is embedded in a slightly darker recessed frame; marble background uses large-grained horizontal texture.
+- Titles use illuminated styling; no flicker animations.